 D05.16.
-ALLOTMENT DRAINAGE
+INTERALLOTMENT DRAINAGE

 D05.16.01.

-Allotment drainage shall be provided to any lot where it cannot be satisfactorily demonstrated that roofwater drainage associated with building construction on that lot, could be reasonably connected directly to the kerb and channel.
-The allotment drainage system shall be in accordance with the QUDM Design Class set out in Table D05.16.1 - Roof and Allotment Drainage Requirements below.
+Inter allotment drainage shall be provided to any lot where it cannot be satisfactorily demonstrated that roofwater drainage associated with building construction on that lot, could be reasonably connected directly to the kerb and channel.
+The inter allotment drainage system shall be in accordance with the QUDM Design Class set out in Table D05.16.1 - Inter Allotment Drainage Requirements below.